 Nature

-Pigs are highly social animals with considerable problem-solving abilities.
+Pigs are highly social animals with considerable learning and problem-solving abilities.
 According to Dr. Donald Broom at Cambridge University, pigs “have the cognitive ability to be quite sophisticated.
-Even more so than dogs and certainly [more so than] three-year-olds.”
+Even more so than dogs and certainly [more so than] three-year olds.”

 Industry